We got the following results about using different types of data lineage.

-1. Still, a lot of companies document data lineage manually at a high level of abstraction such as the level of application or conceptual/logical level of a data model.
+1. Still, many companies manually document data lineage at a high level of abstraction, such as the level of application or conceptual/logical level of a data model.

 Descriptive documentation is a highly time- and resource-consuming exercise.
-A descriptive lineage is also difficult to maintain.
+A descriptive lineage is also challenging to maintain.

 2. On its own, automated data lineage at a physical level is not widely used.
-Automated data lineage requires a lot of investments and resource at the implementation phase.
-Maintenance is not an issue as it happens automatically.
+Automated data lineage requires a lot of investments and resources in the implementation phase.
+Maintenance is not an issue, as it happens automatically.

 3. Many companies use a combined approach.

 How do you interpret these results?
 What types of data lineage do you elaborate on?
 Please share in the comments section below this post!

 For more insights, visit the Data Crossroads Academy site: